 How to Survive Your Spouse's Depression

-My husband, Ken Hersh, re his survival tactics during my suicidal depression
+My husband Ken shares about his survival tactics during my suicidal depression.

 Posted Sep 27, 2014

-I do talk about mental illness management and prevention, not as a psychiatrist or psychologist, but just as someone who has managed my disease.
+I do talk about mental illness management and prevention however, not as a psychiatrist or psychologist, but just as someone who has managed my disease.
 Here’s my list, and I always encourage others to develop theirs: Adult Top Ten for Mental Health.

 - Take Care of Yourself.
 Ken was great at compartmentalizing and nurturing himself when things got overly stressful.
 When I had my first ECT treatment, he played golf.
 That may seem heartless and insensitive, but he was bolstering himself for when I really needed him.
 When I was having my first ECT treatment, there was not much Ken could do to help me.
 It was after the procedure, when I was conscious, when I needed his help.
 He came right over when I called him.

 - Be Open.
 Ken often says that he is the icebreaker about depression.
 Once he admits I had a problem, everyone else shares personal stories.
 I experience the icebreaker phenomena whenever I speak about this topic (which is daily).
 Often I wonder if all the discussion about “stigma” has only reinforced the fear of people sharing their success stories about managing mental illness.
 For every Adam Lanza, there are hundreds of thousands of us who have managed our illness and have contributed to our communities and world.

 That’s my husband’s Top Five for Surviving Your Spouse’s Mental Illness.
 One of my other blogs might be of help for those grappling with helping a family member or friend: Convincing the Stubborn to Accept Mental Health Care.
 It is by far the most popular blog I’ve ever written.